gillioz/MorpionSolitaire/README.md

 - `MorpionSolitaireGraph` is an extension that contains several useful features, such as keeping track of possible moves at every stage of the game.
 - `MorpionSolitaireWeb` implements a playable version of the game as a web application.
 - `MorpionSolitaireCLI` is a command-line interface for performing exploration tasks, such as playing a large number of games randomly and extracting some statistics.

+### Python

+The source code is in the folder `python`.
+The main library is `MorpionSolitaire.py`.
+The human-readable content is in the Jupyter notebooks:
+- `Documentation.ipynb`: package documentation, with examples
+- `Random_Exploration.ipynb`: notebook performing random exploration of the game outputs

 Alternative rules